The Workout Group (WOG)

 What you need to know:

-The team of Workout Group coaches, including Tim Bentley, Dave Odom, Michelle Hawk, Doreen Castillo Davis, Whitney LaCombe, and Gina Nelson, are all experienced runners and all certified RRCA coaches — you can see more about the RRCA Coaching Program here.
+The team of Workout Group coaches, including Tia Accetta, Tim Bentley, Dave Odom and Michelle Hawk, are experienced runners and certified RRCA coaches — you can see more about the RRCA Coaching Program here.

 Why might you join WOG: The Workout Group provides athletes with a safe and fun environment for running.
 Each workout is planned with the runners’ goals and abilities in mind.
 Our workouts are periodized so they build on each other, increasing fitness levels consistently over time.